Breaking News Emails

-Does the thought of being blasted by Arctic air send shivers down your back?
-Well, bundle up — because the dreaded polar vortex is doing just that for much of the United States.
+Does the thought of being blasted by Arctic air send shivers down your spine?
+Well, bundle up — because the dreaded polar vortex can quickly make winter weather even colder than usual.

-Here's more about what the polar vortex is — plus some mythbusters about what it's most definitely not.
+Here's more about what the polar vortex is — and what it's most definitely not.

 What is the polar vortex?

-The polar vortex is an area of low pressure and cold air that swirls around both of the Earth's poles like a wheel.
-Sometimes the polar vortex wobbles and a lobe surges south, blanketing portions of North America with bitter temperatures.
+The polar vortex is an area of low pressure and cold air that swirls like a wheel around each of Earth's two polar regions.
+Sometimes the Arctic polar vortex wobbles and a lobe surges south, blanketing parts of North America with bitter temperatures.

 The polar vortex lives high in the atmosphere and doesn't bring snow or ice with it, according to NBC News meteorologist Sherri Pugh.